 This bill aims to enhance the governance and management of state grants in Minnesota by introducing new requirements for fraud reporting, organizational transparency, and accountability measures.
-It mandates that state agency employees report suspected fraud to law enforcement and relevant legislative committees, and requires each agency to post a current organizational chart on its website.
-Additionally, the bill amends existing statutes to strengthen grants management policies, ensuring that executive agencies cooperate with the commissioner in overseeing grants and implementing best practices to prevent fraud, waste, and abuse.
+It mandates that state agency employees report suspected fraud to law enforcement and relevant legislative committees.
+Additionally, each agency is required to post a current organizational chart on its website, detailing key personnel.
+The bill amends existing statutes to strengthen grants management by emphasizing the prevention of fraud, waste, and abuse, and it introduces a criminal penalty for state employees who knowingly violate specific grants management requirements.

 Statutes affected: Introduction: 16B.97, 16B.98, 16B.981, 16B.991